Chapter 7 : Lost Puzzle Pieces

 As quickly as she came, Luna left.

 It had been four days since her confrontation with Luna, and it had been eating away at Hermione every second since.
 She had been so drenched in her concerns at that moment that she had no mind to realize she was actually drenched.
 The chaotic weather had been the least of her concerns as of late.
 She continued down the paved road unaware of her body shivering and her hair dripping.
-She saw throw a glowing red haze.
+She saw through a glowing red haze.
 Her surroundings were filtered through her cloud of worry until she only saw what was necessary to make her way to pick up her child.

 George had been consistently caring for Titus since Hermione began the rigorous training process that came with becoming a Healer.
-Hermione had been packing in every possible aspect of magical medicine possible in the past year and a half.
+Hermione had been packing in every possible aspect of magical medicine in the past year and a half.
 In mere weeks after the last battle, she discovered the undeveloped human growing inside her, tanking her plan to return to Hogwarts to finish her education before partaking in a career path.

 During her pregnancy, Hermione bought every book on magical healing she could come by (even some muggle medicine books), and began studying.
 She retained all information possible without direct experience.
 Due to her hard work and remarkable intelligence, she easily tested out of the remedial training courses and began shadowing the head of the “Emergency” department at St. Mongo’s.
 Hermione soon moved from student to Emergency Technician.
 After quickly mastering the department, she began the transition into “Trauma” where she will start again as student.

 Hermione had always wanted to be a Healer, but she never thought she’d be reaching her goal so quickly.
 She never imagined living in such chaos.
 It wasn’t part of her plan.
 All of the chaos.
 All the pain.
 All of the struggle.
 All because of a kiss– a simple kiss– stolen from her when she was sixteen.
 A kiss that would never be forgotten.
 A kiss that could never be forgotten.
-At that moment on her life, it was the most beautiful thing she had yet to experience.
+At that moment in her life, it was the most beautiful thing she had yet to experience.
 She had no idea how it would change the course of her life forever.
 One kiss, then a second.
 Two kisses.
-Two years apart.
+Three years apart.
 Two people who never left each other’s minds–until he left.
 One person.
 One constant memory.

 Red and green sparks flew by as she ran up the grand staircase.
 The steps beneath her were blown apart and she hung onto the steel riser protruding from the coarse concrete.
 Ron had gotten lost behind her and it would be nearly impossible to find him.
 There was no way she could stay out in the open without somebody to watch her back.
 She ran for the only sanctuary she knew the Death Eaters would have no knowledge of.